ashswishwish/ODT2026-ProjectManagementAshithaVarada/README.md

 `[Batman Dodge]`

 ## 1.4 One-Line Pitch
-`A fast-paced pixel-art interactive game where Batman navigates a chaotic city while players control survival through real-time physical inputs.`
+`A fast-paced pixel-art Batman game controlled by a hand-built ESP32 dual-joystick console that transmits inputs wirelessly over BLE and lights up a NeoPixel in real time to mirror every in-game action.`

 ## 1.5 Expanded Project Idea
 In 1–2 paragraphs, explain: